-The exhaust gas sampling and analysis was performed using procedures specified in the Test Plan dated September 29, 2021 and follow-up email dated January 4, 2022 that were reviewed and approved by the EGLE-AQD.
+The exhaust gas sampling and analysis was performed using procedures specified in the Test Plan provided to EGLE representatives on May 6, 2022.
+The test plan was reviewed and approved by the EGLE-AQD.

 EDL and the landfill have also been issued Renewable Operating Permit (ROP) No. MI-ROP-N5997-2020 for the operation of their facilities (however, the RNG plant has not been incorporated into the ROP as of the testing date).